 from Kasela et al. confirmed the association between SNPs from the 5q31 GWAS signal and T cells SLC22A5 expression previously reported in a smaller study by Bowes et al., and also suggested a potential role for the 5q31 PsA-specific GWAS association in regulating P4HA2 and SLC22A5 expression in unstimulated and stimulated monocytes.
 SLC22A5 is a cell membrane transporter of carnitine involved in fatty acids metabolism and has been prioritised by an in-house pipeline as the third most promising druggable candidate for the treatment of psoriasis.
 Supporting evidence highlights the implications of this gene in other inflammatory conditions such as CD and the potential as a druggable therapeutic target in PsA (Leung et al. 2006).

-Contrary to the initial hypothesis, the integration of fine-mapping data and DARs between SF and PB in PsA relevant cell types failed to show overlap in any of the four studied cell types.
+Contrary to the initial hypothesis, the integration of fine-mapping data and DARs between synovial fluid and peripheral blood in PsA relevant cell types failed to show overlap in any of the four studied cell types.
 For non-coding signals hypothesised to have a regulatory role, these results may suggest that fine-mapped SNPs from PsA GWAS loci do not have a tissue specific effect in chromatin accessibility changes for any of these cell types.
 These results may also be biased by the small size in my differential chromatin accessibility analysis and the limited power of the fine-mapping analysis using only a subset of the PsA GWAS cohort.
 Studying variation in chromatin accessibility upon genotype of the fine-mapped SNPs, similar to the example of chr2p15 presented in Chapter ??, may be more informative when integrating epigenetics at a GWAS associated locus.

 Conclusions

-The strategy and analysis presented in this chapter is a proof of principle for conducting a multi-omics approach on clinical samples in a cell type and tissue- specific manner.
-The study of chromatin accessibility in immune cells from SF and PB of PsA patients has demonstrated differences across the two tissues and shown specific enrichment for relevant pathophysiological functional pathways.
+The strategy and analysis presented in this chapter illustrates how a multi-omics approach can be applied to clinical samples in a cell type and tissue- specific manner.
+The study of chromatin accessibility in immune cells from synovial fluid and peripheral blood of PsA patients has demonstrated differences across the two tissues and shown specific enrichment for relevant pathophysiological functional pathways.

 Transcriptional analysis conducted on the same samples for a number of genes involved in the immune response has also revealed differential expression between the two tissues in all the cell type and shown some of those genes to be proximal to regions presenting changes in chromatin accessibility in the same direction.
-In this study, both data types highlighted CD14+ monocytes as the cell type presenting the largest number of significant changes in chromatin accessibility and consistent modulation of gene expression between SF and PB, with enrichment for pathways leading to inflammation through NF-κB activation and subsequent cytokine and chemokine production.
-Implementation of scRNA- seq has shown the ability of this approach to identify sub-populations within SF and PB CD14+ monocytes.
-Lastly, relatively basic integration of mass cytometry data has confirmed increased ability of SF CD14+ monocytes to produce a number of cytokines and chemokines and supported differences in chromatin accessibility and gene expression between the two tissues at the protein level.
-Overall, this chapter has shown that in PsA the pro-inflammatory environment at the site of inflammation drive changes in chromatin accessibility, gene expression and protein production that distinguish circulating cells from those infiltrated homing the involved tissue.
+In this study, both data types highlighted CD14+ monocytes as the cell type presenting the largest number of significant changes in chromatin accessibility and consistent modulation of gene expression between synovial fluid and peripheral blood, with enrichment for pathways leading to inflammation through NF-κB activation and subsequent cytokine and chemokine production.
+Implementation of scRNA- seq has shown the ability of this approach to identify sub-populations within synovial fluid and peripheral blood CD14+ monocytes.
+Overall, this chapter has shown that in PsA the pro-inflammatory environment at the site of inflammation drives changes in chromatin accessibility and gene expression that distinguish circulating cells from those infiltrating the involved tissue.